The attorneys of Compton & Duling are proud of our legacy in Prince William. We are also innovative thinkers who aren’t afraid to challenge norms.

 In 1968, C. Lacey Compton, Jr. began practicing law in Virginia.
 His father, C. Lacey Compton, Sr., was a real estate practitioner and a Prince William County judge.
 Like his father and brother before him, Lacey Jr. established a real estate practice in Manassas, providing representation in all facets of land use law and litigation.
 Lacey handled hundreds of rezoning requests and represented major developers in land use matters.

-Under Lacey’s direction, the firm helped some of Prince William County’s most iconic real estate projects come to be: large Residential Planned Communities like Dale City and Braemar, commercial projects like Innovation @ Prince William, Potomac Mills and Stonebridge at Potomac Town Center, Neabsco Common, and Harbor Station mixed use developments.
+Under Lacey’s direction, the firm helped some of Prince William County’s most iconic real estate projects come to be: large Residential Planned Communities like Dale City and Braemar, commercial projects like Innovation @ Prince William, Potomac Mills and Stonebridge at Potomac Town Center, Neabsco Common, and Harbor Station mixed-use developments.

 By the late 1970s, the firm had become Compton & Duling, based in Woodbridge, and had solidified as one of Prince William’s most well-regarded law firms.
+Now located directly across the street from the Prince William County Government Center, Compton & Duling continues to grow and service the needs of clients throughout Northern Virginia.

 Partner Maryse Allen has anchored the family law and domestic relations practice since 2002 as a thriving group of attorneys experienced in the challenging balance of resolving family law issues.
+The addition of Nick Erickson has added to the practice and the knowledge of this evolving area of practice, which has been further enhanced with the addition of Monroe (Mike) Windsor.